-Logger Name Software Package Description kea-dhcp4.bad-pad Used by the DHCP servers for logging inbound client packets that kea-dhcp6.bad-pad were dropped or to which the server responded with a DHCPNAK. kea anepo.baa pak It allows administrators to configure a separate log output that contains only packet drop and reject entries. l kea-dhcp4.callout Used to log messages pertaining to the callouts registration and execukea-dhcp6.callout tion for the particular hook point. kea-dhcp4.command Used to log messages relating to the handling of commands received kea-dhcp6.command by the DHCP server over the command channel. kea-dhcp4.databas Used to log messages relating to general operations on the relational kea-dhcp6.databas databases and Cassandra. kea-dhcp4.ddns, core Used by the DHCP server to log messages related to Client FQDN and kea-dhcp6.ddns Hostname option processing.
-It also includes log messages related to the relevant DNS updates. kea-dhcp4.dhcp4 core Used by the DHCPv4 server daemon to log basic operations. kea-dhcp4.dhcpsrv The base loggers for the libkea-dhcpsrv library. kea-dhcp6.dhcpsrv kea-dhcp4.eval, core Used to log messages relating to the client classification expression kea-dhcp6.eval evaluation code. kea-dhcp4.host-ca dirbethbp_diost_cache This logger is used to log messages related to the operation of the Host kea-dhcp6.host-ca cpremium hook library Cache hooks library. kea-dhcp4.flex-id This logger is used to log messages related to the operation of the Flexkea-dhcp6.flex-id ible Identifiers hooks library. kea-dhcp4.ha-hool This logger is used to log messages related to the operation of the High kea-dhcp6.ha-hool Availability hooks library. kea-dhcp4.hooks, core Used to log messages related to the management of hooks libraries, kea-dhcp6.hooks e.g. registration and deregistration of the libraries, and to the initializa- ī tion of the callouts execution for various hook points within the DHCP server. kea-dhcp4.host-cr ndlisbelhop khost cmds This logger is used to log messages related to the operation of the Host kea-dhcp6.host-cr Commands hooks library.
-In general, these will pertain to the loading 1 and unloading of the library and the execution of commands by the library. kea-dhcp4.hosts, core Used within the libdhcpsrv, it logs messages related to the management kea-dhcp6.hosts of DHCP host reservations, i.e. retrieving reservations and adding new reservations. kea-dhcp4.lease-d middhadhandkase cmds This logger is used to log messages related to the operation of the Lease kea-dhcp6.lease-d Commands hooks library.
-In general, these will pertain to the loading a anopo. rease (Julian in the state of the stat and unloading of the library and the execution of commands by the library. kea-dhcp4.leases, core Used by the DHCP server to log messages related to lease allocation. kea-dhcp4.leases, Corc The messages include detailed information about the allocated or ofrea_mircho. reases fered leases, errors during the lease allocation, etc. kon dhan 1 1 ann 1 olohdham klagat tag nes dibdhop_degal_log pre- This logger is used to log messages related to the operation of the kea-dhcp6.legal- Forensic Logging hooks library. kea-dhcp4.options Used by the DHCP server to log messages related to the processing of kea-dhcp6.options 3 options in the DHCP messages, i.e. parsing options, encoding options into on-wire format, and packet classification using options contained in the received packets.
-Continued on next page
+Logger Name Software Package Description kea-dhcp4.bad-pad 5 Used by the DHCP servers for logging inbound client packets that kea-dhcp6.bad-pac were dropped or to which the server responded with a DHCPNAK.
+It allows administrators to configure a separate log output that contains only packet drop and reject entries. kea-dhcp4.callout score Used to log messages pertaining to the callouts registration and execukea-dhcp6.callout tion for the particular hook point. kea-dhcp4.command Used to log messages relating to the handling of commands received kea-dhcp6.command by the DHCP server over the command channel. kea-dhcp4.databas Used to log messages relating to general operations on the relational kea-dhcp6.databas databases and Cassandra. kea-dhcp4.ddns, core Used by the DHCP server to log messages related to Client FQDN and kea-dhcp6.ddns core Hostname option processing.
+It also includes log messages related to kea unepo.duns the relevant DNS updates. kea-dhcp4.dhcp4 core Used by the DHCPv4 server daemon to log basic operations. kea-dhcp4.dhcpsrv The base loggers for the libkea-dhcpsrv library. kea-dhcp6.dhcpsrv The base toggers for the norea-unepsiv horary. kea-dhcp4.eval, Used to log messages relating to the client classification expression kea-dhcp6.eval core evaluation code. kea-dhcp4.host-ca didadebra diost sucha This logger is used to log messages related to the operation of the Host kea-dhcp6.host-ca Cache hooks library. kea-dhcp4.flex-id This logger is used to log messages related to the operation of the Flexkea-dhcp6.flex-id ible Identifiers hooks library. kea-dhcp4.ha-hool - This logger is used to log messages related to the operation of the High kea-dhcp6.ha-hool - Availability hooks library. kea-dhcp4.hooks, - Used to log messages related to the management of hooks libraries, kea-dhcp6.hooks core e.g. registration and deregistration of the libraries, and to the initializakea-dilepo.nooks tion of the callouts execution for various hook points within the DHCP server. kea-dhcp4.host-cr diddoor last ands This logger is used to log messages related to the operation of the Host kea-dhcp6.host-cr Commands hooks library.
+In general, these will pertain to the loading kea-uncpo.nost-ci in the source of and unloading of the library and the execution of commands by the library. kea-dhcp4.hosts, core Used within the libdhcpsrv, it logs messages related to the management kea-dhcp6.hosts of DHCP host reservations, i.e. retrieving reservations and adding new rea unepoinoses reservations. kea-dhcp4.lease-d midnellahan diezee amde This logger is used to log messages related to the operation of the Lease kea-dhcp6.lease- 1 1 Commands hooks library.
+In general, these will pertain to the loading Surger Stranger Strange and unloading of the library and the execution of commands by the library. kea-dhcp4.leases, core Used by the DHCP server to log messages related to lease allocation. kea-dhcp6.leases The messages include detailed information about the allocated or ofneu unepotteuses fered leases, errors during the lease allocation, etc. kea-dhcp4 legal- loligbethtop_klegal_log pre- This logger is used to log messages related to the operation of the kea-dhcp6.legal-1 Forensic Logging hooks library. kea-dhcp4.options - Used by the DHCP server to log messages related to the processing of kea-dhcp6.options options in the DHCP messages, i.e. parsing options, encoding options into on-wire format, and packet classification using options contained in the received packets.
+Continued on next page Continued on next page